 Selecting the perfect chair for a hospital waiting room, clinic lobby, or exam room can be a daunting task.
 What makes for a sleek work of art in a corporate lobby may be impractical in a healthcare setting.
 Conversely, selecting a chair because it’s cheap could leave you regretting that decision later if it fails or needs to be replaced.

 We have compiled a list of the 10 most important features to look for when selecting a chair for healthcare.
-Keep in mind there are very few chairs that exhibit all 10 attributes.
+Keep in mind there are very few chairs that exhibit all 10 attributes, but most of these go really well with the best wood benches you can find (in case you plan on getting benches, too).
 It’s up to you to decide which are most essential for your healthcare project.

 A good chair in a healthcare environment should be firmly planted on the ground with little or no chance of tipping over.
 Guests may drop into the chair with a good amount of force putting them at risk for tipping over.
 Sick patients often use the chair for support when standing up or maneuvering through a waiting room.
 The chair should not easily slide or roll away from someone who is using it for support.
 Chairs with casters should lock in place.